syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 {% endhighlight %}

 ## Show print progress
-Report Viewer provides events that helps to show the progress information, when the printing takes long time to complete.
+Report Viewer provides events that help you to show the progress information when the printing takes a long time to complete.

-1.Set the `printProgressChanged` in Report Viewer initialization.
+1.Set the [`printProgressChanged`](../api/ejreportviewer#events:printprogresschanged) in Report Viewer initialization.
-2.Implement the function and add code samples to show custom message based on the print progress stage.
-The follow code sample shows the progress message based on the print event status.
+2.Implement the function and add code samples to show a custom message based on the print progress status as shown in the following code snippet.

 {% highlight javascript %}
     <script type="text/javascript">